bevyengine/bevy-website/release-content/0.16/release-notes/17840_Parallel_Transform_Propagation.md

 In many cases, this is the overwhelming majority of objects: level geometry and props are not typically moving around each frame!
 We're now propagating a "dirty bit" up the hierarchy towards ancestors; allowing transform propagation to ignore entire subtrees of the hierarchy if they encounter an entity without the dirty bit.

-The results speak for themselves: taken together, our testing on the incredibly beefy [Caldera Hotel] from Call of Duty: Warzone shows that transform propagation took 1.1 ms in 0.15, and 0.1 ms after these changes in 0.16.
+The results speak for themselves: taken together, our testing on the huge (127,515 objects) [Caldera Hotel] scene  from Call of Duty: Warzone shows that transform propagation took 1.1 ms in 0.15 on an M4 Max Macbook, and 0.1 ms after these changes in 0.16.
+Even fully dynamic scenes (like our [`many_foxes`] stress test) are substantially faster due to the improved parallelism.
+Nice!
+This work matters even more for more typical hardware: on large scenes on mid or low-end hardware transform propagation could eat an entire 25% of the frame budget.
+Ouch!

 While that's an impressive 11x performance improvement, the absolute magnitude of the time saved is the key metric.
-With about 16 ms per frame at 60 FPS, that's 6% of your *entire* game's CPU budget saved, making huge open worlds or incredibly complex CAD assemblies more viable than ever before.
+With about 16 ms per frame at 60 FPS, that's 6% of your *entire* game's CPU budget saved. making huge open worlds or incredibly complex CAD assemblies more viable than ever before.

 ![A screenshot of a `tracy` histogram showing the effects of these changes on Caldera.
 0.15 peaks at 1.1 ms, while 0.16 peaks at 0.1 ms.][caldera-transform-propagation-bench]